arista-eosplus/ansible-training/modules/module3/3-2-eos-roles/README.md

 spine2                     : ok=18   changed=0    unreachable=0    failed=0

 [arista@ansible ansible-training]$
 ```

 After this most recent run only the leaf switches have changes.
-You can connect to these switches and run some show commands for mlag and varp to verify.
+Connect to one of the leaf switches and execute a `show mlag` to verify the feature is operational.

 We have just used Ansible to configure multiple features across a full site.
 With our variables set and simple playbooks that leverage pre-built roles we can configure or verify the configuration of a full site of devices.